 If you love a really good stir fry, you will love my Easy Beef and Vegetable Stir Fry Recipe.
 Wholesome ingredients, richly but mildly spiced, make for a meal the whole family can enjoy.
 There’s a gluten free option too!

 I made stir fries with store bought sauces for years.
 It wasn’t until I started my healthy eating journey that I realised some of them weren’t really very good for us.
-I don’t count calories, but have you seen how many calories commercially made hoisin sauce has?
+I don’t really count calories, but have you seen how many calories commercially made hoisin sauce has?
+It’s full of sugar.
 Some of the ingredient lists on stir fry sauces make for disconcerting reading as well.

 This sauce contains ingredients that you probably already have on hand, and if you don’t they are really easy to find.
 The warmly but sweetly spiced sauce is a real winner, with the soy sauce, garlic and fresh ginger being mellowed with sweet sherry and a bit of honey.

 Need an Alcohol Free Option?

 Four tablespoons of sherry is not going to give this dish a high alcohol content, and as the sherry is cooked, I have no hesitation in serving it to kids.
-However, if you need to keep the sauce alcohol-free, you can substitute 2 tablespoons orange juice mixed with 2 tablespoons water for the sherry.
+However, if you prefer, or need to keep the sauce alcohol-free, you can substitute 2 tablespoons orange juice mixed with 2 tablespoons water for the sherry.
 It will give a more pronounced orange flavour, but this will keep the sauce spicy sweet.
 If you prefer to avoid the orange flavour, substitute stock for the sherry and add an extra teaspoon of honey.
 Either of these variations works well.

 An Easy Meal Any Night of the Week

 My Easy Beef and Vegetable Stir Fry comes together really quickly.
 In fact, it’s can even be faster than ordering take out!
 You can serve the stir fry with noodles or rice.
 I use brown rice these days as it’s better for us, although I eat a lot less rice than I used to.
-It also goes very nicely with a glass of good red wine.
+This recipe also goes very nicely with a glass of good red wine.

 Easy Beef and Vegetable Stir Fry Printable Recipe